Instructions for Authors

 Conflicts of Interest: authors must indicate whether or not they have a financial relationship with the organization that sponsored the research.
 This note should be added in a separate section before the reference list.
 If no conflict exists, authors should state: The authors declare that they have no conflict of interest.

-The basic article processing fee or manuscript handling cost is 919 Euros, on the other hand it may vary based on the extensive editing, colored effects, complex equations, extra elongation of number of pages of the article, etc.
+Article Processing Charges: The basic article processing fee or manuscript handling cost is 919 Euros, on the other hand it may vary based on the extensive editing, colored effects, complex equations, extra elongation of number of pages of the article, etc.

-Manuscript Submission and Preparation: Submit manuscript at www.scholarscentral.org/submissions/clinical-experimental-surgery.html or send as an e-mail attachment to the Editorial Office at [email protected]
+Manuscript Submission and Preparation: Submit manuscript at www.scholarscentral.org/submissions/clinical-experimental-surgery.html

 Title Page: the title page should include a concise and informative name for the article accompanied by a short title to used as running head, full name(s) and affiliations of all author(s) and standard mailing plus e-mail addresses, telephone and fax numbers of the corresponding author(s).